Freedom People's Congress: History

 A few days after the defection, the newly independent group named themselves the Freedom People's Congress, opening an office in Nawala.

+In December 2023, G. L. Peiris announced that the FPC would form an alliance with the Samagi Jana Balawegaya, the main opposition party, in 2024.
+This alliance was launched as the Samagi Jana Sandanaya, and endorsed SJB leader Sajith Premadasa as its presidential candidate in the 2024 presidential elections.

 Ideology

-Founding member Charitha Herath stated that the party's aim was to introduce reforms to free Sri Lankan politics from corruption and nepotism and instead promote meritocracy.
+Founding members stated that the party's aim was to introduce reforms to free Sri Lankan politics from corruption and nepotism and instead promote meritocracy.

-The party's strategic framework emphasised the need to create political freedom and economic freedom, primarily through fiscal conservatism and free market capitalist economic policies, but also including interventionist policies such as foreign exchange controls.
+The party's strategic framework emphasised the need to create political freedom and economic freedom, primarily through economic liberalism and free market capitalist economic policies, but also including interventionist policies such as foreign exchange controls.

-Electoral history

-The faction is expected to contest the 2023 Sri Lankan local elections as part of the Freedom People's Alliance, a political alliance also including the Sri Lanka Freedom Party and the Supreme Lanka Coalition.